 Here are your takeaways from this article:

-- Prepare aesthetic, custom pop-ups with a clear message.
+- Prepare aesthetic, hero banner with a clear message.

 - Keep your content transparent and place only the most important information on the product page.